• Skip to primary navigation

 What sides go with grilled pork chops?

-Pair your juicy grilled pork chops topped with chimichurri sauce with a green vegetable like roasted Brussels sprouts or sauteéd broccoli, or a simple crisp salad.
+Pair your juicy grilled pork chops topped with chimichurri sauce with a choice from my complete collection of vegetables and salads like Bacon Brussels Sprouts, a restaurant-inspired recipe or Sauteéd Broccoli With Garlic, or a simple crisp salad drizzled with homemade Gluten Free Apple Cider Vinaigrette.

 And that’s it!
 The tastiest pork chops topped with zesty chimichurri sauce.
 Time for a happy dance.